 - EIA project management

-There are a number of sensitivities associated with the site, including golden eagles, wild land and bryophytes.
+There were a number of sensitivities associated with the site, including golden eagles, wild land and bryophytes.
 The site is also located in close proximity to the existing Cruachan pump-storage hydroelectric station, which has been a fundamental cumulative consideration within the environmental assessments, particularly hydrology.
-Arcus has extensively consulted with Argyll & Bute Council and Scottish Natural Heritage to ensure that the final design of the Glen Noe Hydro Scheme is appropriate for the site and will therefore comply with planning policy and address consultee concerns.
+Arcus extensively consulted with Argyll & Bute Council and Scottish Natural Heritage to ensure that the final design of the Glen Noe Hydro Scheme was appropriate for the site and would therefore comply with planning policy and address consultee concerns.

-In addition to completing the EIA and planning application, Arcus is providing supporting information to RWE which will be submitted as part of the application to obtain a CAR licence from SEPA.
+In addition to completing the EIA and planning application, Arcus provided supporting information to RWE which was submitted as part of the application to obtain a CAR licence from SEPA.